trigger-segfault/trigger-segfault.github.io/TriggerNotify/README.md

 TriggerNotify is a simple mod for Kittens Game that alerts the user with a sound when a resource hits its limit.
 Each resource has a unique sound when hit so it's differentiable while multitasking.
 The mod comes with a menu for customization.
 You can mute specific resources or use a custom sound for a resource.
 Resources will not show up in the menu unless the resources has been discovered to prevent spoilers.

+## Custom Sounds

+Browsers can be picky about the audio format used.
+If no sound plays when testing the sound then the format is most  likely the problem.

+If your browser allows loading of local audio files you can paste the file path into the custom url text box.
+The path must be prefixed with **file:///**, you can shift click on a file in windows to get its path.
+Remember to remove the quotes after pasting it.

 ## Requirements

 * Game Version:   Ver 1.0.7.1 *(should easily work with newer versions)*